uit-no/hpc-doc/help/faq.rst

 to consume absolutely all memory available (system needs some to work).
 2000MB seems to work fine, but not 2 GB for 16 cores/node.

-The solution we wan´t to push in general, see :ref:`first_time_gaussian`, is this:
+The solution we want to push in general, see :ref:`first_time_gaussian`, is this:

 Specify number of tasks::